alexandregranzerguay/zymology/README.md

-# zymology
+# Zymology
-A page dedicated to document various fermentations
+A page dedicated to documenting various fermentations